 - 2 tbsp powdered sugar

 For the Crisps

-- Preheat the oven to 400 degrees and butter two ramekins.
-Place the ramekins on a baking tray lined with foil (in case the crisps bubble over).
+- Preheat the oven to 400 degrees and butter two deep ramekins.
+Place them on a baking tray lined with foil (in case the crisps bubble over).

-- Pit the cherries by using a cherry pitter, or by slicing the fruit in half and removing the pit by hand.
+- Pit the cherries by using a cherry pitter and slice in half.
+If you don't have a cherry pitter, slice the fruit in half and remove the pit by hand.

 - Place an even amount of pitted cherries into each ramekin.